Clinical Requirements for Medical Dosimetry, M.S.

 Clinical sites are provided for admitted students.
 A prospective student can propose a new clinical site by contacting the program director.
 The process can be lengthy, therefore students should contact the director well in advance of the application deadline. **Requests for new clinical sites have to be submitted by February 1st.
 All affiliation agreements have to be completed by July 1st in order for a student to start the program in the Fall.**

-A list of GVSU's clinical sites can be found on the JRCERT website.
+A list of GVSU's clinical sites can be found on the JRCERT website (Do NOT contact the clinical sites.
+Each year we ask the site if they are able to take a student for the following year).
 Please note many clinical sites listed are not available each year.
-If you would like a placement at a clinical site that is on the JRCERT website, please contact Kristen Vu first before reaching out to the site.
-If relocation is not feasible or if you have a preference to remain in a particular area, securing a clinical placement that will accept you as a student is the most effective strategy to ensure continued residency in that geographic location.
+During the admissions process, you will be given an opportunity to request specific locations/sites.
+If you have questions about a specific clinical site that is on the JRCERT website, please contact Kristen Vu.
+If relocation is not feasible or if you have a preference to remain in a particular area, securing a clinical placement (that is not already affiliated with GVSU) that will accept you as a student is the most effective strategy to ensure continued residency in that geographic location.

 During the application process, applicants will fill out a survey with their preferred clinical site information, but the ultimate decision for clinical placement will be nondiscriminatory and at the discretion of the Program Director and Clinical Coordinator.
 Factors reviewed for placements are applicant ranking, applicant preference, clinical site preference and knowledge of the clinical site.
 At the time applicants are accepted into the program, the assigned clinical site is listed on the offer letter.